benbencik/mobius_function/README.md

 # Effective Calculation of Möbius Function on Poset

+## Running the project

+To run this Rust project, make sure you have Rust and Cargo installed on your system.
+If not, you can follow steps on [the installation page](https://www.rust-lang.org/tools/install).
+After cloning the repository the executable can be run with `cargo run`.
+Similarly the tests can be run with `cargo test` and benchmarks with `cargo bench`.

 ## Definitions

 **Partially ordered set** has a homogenous relation $\leq$ on set $P$ such that all of $a, b , c \in P$ must satisfy the following properties: